How I designed an easy diy outdoor living wall

 We are staining the plant wall.

-Once I saw them laid out, I realized I wanted to add some other design element to this piece.
+Once I saw the whole wall laid out, I realized I wanted to add another design element to this piece.

 Plant pockets for DIY living plant wall.